 Trex Seclusions Fencing was rated with a Flame Spread Index Average rating of 75, placing it in the Class B category (read more in the Trex Flame Spread Bulletin).
 This means the risk of a fire spreading rapidly is reduced compared to traditional wood fencing.
 Dense suburban communities that border natural lands where high levels of inflammable materials such as drought-stricken grasses and brush create a concentrated area with elevated risk.
 A slower flame spread allows property owners at an individual level to prepare for protection or evacuation.
 On a larger scale, it also allows communities to be in a better position of responsive action such as allowing authorities to get resources to a fire with enough time to mobilize a defense.

 For fire prone areas, Trex Fencing provides better protection than wood.
 While you are upgrading your property to replace damaged fencing or you are building a new fence with future preparedness in mind, include Trex Fencing in your plan.
-Please give us a call at 1-877-700-8739 or email us at [email protected] to learn how you can best protect your property with Trex Fencing.
+Give us a call at 877-700-8739 or email us at [email protected] to learn how you can protect your property with Trex Fencing.